dfederlein/k3s_project_base/README.md

 Note: If using the second scenario, you may need to adjust to your environment as needed, such as providing sudo/become information or setting up SSH keys on the hosts you want to install on.

+###Deploying a helm chart:

+If you want to deploy a helm chart post-cluster creation, modify the task on line 11 in the helmchart role tasks/main.yml file.
+Make sure you place the template as similar to provided currently by the "anchore.yaml.j2" file.

+As is currently, this project will deploy Anchore engine automatically.

 ## Requirements:

 ### Scenario 1: Local testing